COVID-19 Vaccine Requirement for Fall 2022 Classes

 The COVID-19 Vaccine Medical Exemption Request form is available in the portal or following link.
 The filled form can then be uploaded into the CUNYFirst Vaccination Verification portal.
 Your request will be evaluated by your campus Location Vaccine Authority Liaison.
 Medical exemptions and religious exceptions are evaluated on a case-by-case basis; they are not automatically granted.

-MMR/Meningitis Vaccine Requirement for Spring 2022
+MMR/Meningitis Vaccine Requirement for Fall 2022

 The MMR/MEN negative service indicator will be reinstated beginning January 3, 2022.
 For all students taking any in-person or hybrid classes, immunization requirements will be enforced.
 Students registering for SPRING 2022 classes are required to provide Immunization forms in anticipation of resuming in-person classes in future